 - Are they technologically advanced and up-to-date with the latest systems?

 - How do they support their agents with education and training?

 - What kind of commission structure do they offer?

 - Do they provide their agents with leads and marketing material?

 - Is there room to grow with the brokerage?

 Pass the Georgia Real Estate Sales Associate Examination

-PSI (previously AMP) administers the Georgia real estate salesperson licensing exam.
-This 152-question test is comprised of two portions, covering both state and national requirements.
+PSI (previously AMP) administers the Georgia Real Estate Salesperson licensing exam.
+This 152-question test includes two sections covering both state and national requirements.
 For more information, see the PSI candidate information bulletin.